jimmyvanhest/qt6-skeleton/README.md

 Run `emrun build/wasm/PROJECT_NAME.html`.

 ## Deploying
-The complete application consists of the files PROJECT_NAME.html/js/wasm, qtloader.js and logo.svg in build/wasm folder.
+Run `make dist`
+This will put the required files to deploy in dist/wasm

 # TODOS
 A github action is desired to automate the setup and build process.